communityinclusion/explorevr.org/_posts/2013-03-04-collaboration.md

 ---
+published: true
 title: Agency Level Collaboration
 author: kartik
 layout: post
-categories: [collaboration]
+categories:
+  - collaboration
 tags:
   - maps
   - VR Survey
 ---

-<p>The interactive map below draws on data relating to VR agency collaboration with other state agencies or programs as reported in the 2011 National Survey of State Vocational Rehabilitation Agencies.</p>
+<p>This interactive map draws on data related to VR agency collaboration with other state agencies or programs, as reported in the 2011 National Survey of State Vocational Rehabilitation Agencies.</p>

 <p>Each tab in the graphic below represents one type of agency with which VR agencies report collaboration.</p>